 Squamous cell carcinomas are cancers that arise from squamous cells.

-Squamous cells are one of the three cell types that make up epithelial tissue.
+Squamous cells are one of the three cell types that make up epithelial tissue—skin cells.

-They are flat and are found throughout the body.
-They are present in large numbers on the skin, nose, mouth, ear tips, and nails in dogs and cats.
+These cells are flat and appear throughout the body.
+They are present in large numbers on dogs’ skin, nose, mouth, ear tips, and nails.
 They also form the lining of many body cavities.

 What does it look like

-The primary treatment for squamous cell carcinoma is surgical removal of the lump.
+The primary treatment for squamous cell carcinoma is the surgical removal of the lump.

 Squamous cell carcinomas on a digit usually require amputation of the toe.
 Squamous cell carcinoma in the mouth can require surgical removal of part or all of the jaw.
-A biopsy of the mass is needed to grade the tumor, ie, to determine its aggressiveness.
+Your dog will need a biopsy of the mass to grade the tumor, i.e., to determine its aggressiveness.

 Your veterinarian may also recommend blood work, x-rays, ultrasound, and examination of lymph nodes to help determine prognosis.
-Chemotherapy or radiation therapy may be recommended.
+The veterinarian may recommend chemotherapy or radiation therapy.